achubb/hpstr-jekyll-theme/about.md

 I am also experienced in the development of HTML emails, both transactional and promotional, and am familiar with the build and testing ([Litmus](http://litmus.com/)) procedure.

 I have extensive experience with [WordPress](http://wordpress.org/), producing commercial grade sites.
-I have also developed on other platforms such as ExpressionEngine and PyroCMS as well as content management systems based on PHP frameworks such as [CodeIgniter](http://ellislab.com/codeigniter) and [KohanaPHP](http://kohanaframework.org/).
+I have also developed on other platforms such as ExpressionEngine and PyroCMS as well as content management systems based on other PHP frameworks.
 I am also familiar with the structure of [Magento](http://magento.com/) and have produced themes for this platform.

 The majority of my work has been on open source platforms, so I regularly work with Apache and nginx servers as a result, which involves uploading sites, migrating databases (MySQL, mostly), and basic domain management.
 Being a bit of a Linux geek too I am comfortable on the command line.